gabr42/Chatterbox/README.md

 ## Usage
 Main Chatterbox window is split into the main toolbar (at the top) and open chat tabs (main part of the window).

 ![Main window](doc/screenshot.png)

 The following image describes all the buttons.

 ![Main window, annotated](doc/screenshot-annotated.png)

 To configure engines, go to Settings and add information on the AI Engines tab.

 ![Settings](doc/settings-engines.png)

+Settings are stored in the Gp/Chatterbox subfolder of the Documents folder.

+### Security warning

+API keys are stored encrypted to prevent accidental exposure.
+This protection, however, is weak as anyone that can access your settings file can also compile Chatterbox and modify it to display your API keys.
+For a better protection, define Passkey in the Settings.
+It will be used to encrypt API keys.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute: